edisonw/PennStation/README.md

 # Why?

 [EventBus] is a great communication pattern on apps and have great library adoptions such as [EventBus by greenrobot] and [Otto by Square] on Android.

-However, as applications scale, you write too many boilerplate code, code gets refactored but not cleaned up, and in the rare case do we want inter-process communication, Event Bus pattern falls short.
+However, as applications scale, you write too many boilerplate code, code gets refactored but not cleaned up, and in the rare case do we want inter-process communication, Event Bus pattern falls short because you will be writing boilerplate code for most of your days.

 PennStation is an inter-process event service library that supports the following usage pattern: